jamontanac/C-QTrayectories/Tests/Thermodynamics/ReadmeThermo.md

 2. The Work, Heat and Energy of the system by evolving unitarily and non unitarily and saving these evolutions to compute these quantities.

 3. It also compute the averages over trajectories and save it in a vector.
+And the way of printing these quantities is as follows
 	``` c++
 	double time=0.0;
     	for(int i = 0;i<N;i++)